-Note: A SIM card set with PIN code cannot be used normally in the modem without the correct PIN code.
+Note: A SIM card set with PIN code cannot be used normally in the modem.
+You need to use Modem Configurator to unlock the PIN code of the SIM card before using it in the modem.

 Make sure to disconnect the adapter and switch off your modem before inserting or removing your SIM/USIM card.